cdemko-fsecure/prowler-multiaccount/README.md

 * Enable SecurityHub in each account to be scanned for the appropriate region
 * Enable the Prowler integration into SecurityHub
-* Create a role in the organization master account which can be assumed by a lambda function in the account where Prowler is deployed (The ARN of this role will be needed when deploying prowler-multi-main, as the MasterRoleArn)
+* Create a role in the organization master account which can be assumed by a lambda function in the account where Prowler is deployed.
+The role needs permissions for `organizations:listAccounts` to list all available accounts in the Organization.
+(The ARN of this role will be needed when deploying prowler-multi-main, as the MasterRoleArn)
 * Deploy prowler-multi-account.yaml to all accounts that will be scanned
 * Deploy prowler-multi-main.yaml into the account that will host Prowler